-- Establish a well-connected internal street environment, including the existing public rights of way - Establish pedestrian and cycle-way linkages between the existing housing, services and the site - Provide new footpath connections linking existing rights of way - Includes adequate off-street parking for each dwelling in accordance with Warwick District Council's adopted standards (presently SPD Vehicle Parking Standards adopted 2007) - Reflect the needs of the ageing population through the provision of accommodation and/or facilities to cater for the needs of residents who wish to remain living in the village
+- 9. Establish a well-connected internal street environment, including the existing public rights of way - 10.
+Establish pedestrian and cycle-way linkages between the existing housing, services and the site - 11.
+Provide new footpath connections linking existing rights of way - 12.
+Includes adequate off-street parking for each dwelling in accordance with Warwick District Council's adopted standards (presently SPD Vehicle Parking Standards adopted 2007) - 13.
+Bungalows should be an integral part of new housing to cater for the needs of residents who wish to remain living in the village